2 Chron. 32:20–33

 40So the Lord was angry with his people

-and despised the people who belong to him.
+and despised the people who belonged to him.

 41He handed them over to the nations,